fmtlib/fmt/README.rst

 printf+string            16.0                   33                 30
 iostreams                28.3                   56                 52
 {fmt}                    18.2                   59                 50
-tinyformat               32.6                   88                 82
 Boost Format             54.1                  365                303
 Folly Format             79.9                  445                430
 ============= =============== ==================== ==================

 ``libc``, ``lib(std)c++`` and ``libfmt`` are all linked as shared libraries to compare formatting function overhead only.
-Boost Format and tinyformat are header-only libraries so they don't provide any linkage options.
+Boost Format is a header-only library so it doesn't provide any linkage options.

 Running the tests
 ~~~~~~~~~~~~~~~~~